After-sales services during an asset's lifetime: collaborative planning of system upgrades: Analysis of the base case

 \section{Analysis of the base case}

-In this section, we assume that $c_d=0$ and determine the optimal upgrade policy for different shapes of the cycle cost function.
+In this section, we assume that $c_d=0$, i.e., that the presence of overhauls for the asset is not relevant, and determine the optimal upgrade policy for different shapes of the cycle cost function.
 We use these results as building blocks to design an efficient algorithm to find the optimal policy for the general case where also positive values of the penalty $c_d\geq0$ are allowed.
-Therefore, we spend significant effort to determine the structure of the optimal upgrade policy in the base case, knowing that this is directly related to determining the optimal upgrade policy for the general case as well.
-Unless stated otherwise, the proofs of the results in this section can be found in Appendix~\ref{app:proofsBaseCase}.
+Therefore, we spend significant effort to determine the structure of the optimal upgrade policy in the base case{.} {The proofs of the results in this section can be found in Appendix~\ref{app:proofsBaseCase}.}

-Recall that the total costs expression simplifies to~\eqref{eq:TotalCostsBaseCase} in the base case for a given policy~$\Pi$.
+Recall that the total cost expression simplifies to~\eqref{eq:TotalCostsBaseCase} in the base case for a given policy~$\Pi$.
 In view of Lemma~\ref{lem:FiniteNumberOfReplacements}, we can try to derive for every $N \in \mathbb{N}_{\geq 0}$ with $N< \bar{N}$ what the corresponding optimal inter-upgrade times are.
 If we can answer this question, we can simply compare the total costs for a finite number of upgrades to derive the optimal upgrade policy.

 Mathematically, this means that our problem can be rewritten as